 II.
-Procedure for calculation of 'Best Four' subjects percentage for B.A (Prog.) /B.Com(Prog.):
+Procedure for calculation of 'Best Four' subjects percentage for B.A. programme:

 - a.
 One Language (Core/Elective/Functional) - b.
 Any three elective subjects can be chosen.
-A deduction of upto 5% on 'Best Four' percentage may be imposed if there is a change of stream. - c.
-One non-listed (List A of Annexure-I) subject can be included in calculation of 'Best Four' without any deduction. - d.
-For admission to B.A.
-(Vocational) only, related vocational subjects may be treated at par with academic/elective subjects and up to two vocational subjects which are in relationship with the course of study may be included for the calculation of 'Best Four'. - e.
-If a candidate opts for MIL (Except Hindi) as a subject, an advantage of up to 10% may be given in 'Best Four' in those colleges where MIL is offered as a subject.
+A deduction of 1% on 'Best Four' percentage would be imposed if there is a change of stream for admission to B.A. programme, which means either from Commerce stream to Arts/Humanities/Social Sciences or from Science stream to Arts/Humanities/Social Sciences. - c.
+One non-listed (LIST A of Annexure II) subject can be included in calculation of 'Best Four' without any deduction. - d.
+If an applicant opts for Modern Indian Language (MIL) (Except Hindi) as a subject, an advantage of up to 10% may be given in 'Best Four' in those colleges where MIL is offered as a subject.